nicolewhite/nicolewhite.github.io_old/Rneo4j/docs/get-constraint.md

 ## Description

-View all uniqueness constraints for a given label or for the entire graph database.
+Get all uniqueness constraints for a given label or for the entire graph database.

 ## Usage